 Thread count is highly specific to the material of the sheets.
 Lower thread count materials like bamboo and linen can feel just as soft as higher thread count materials like cotton.
-Here’s a basic guide of the ideal thread counts you should look for with these various sheet materials:
+Here’s a thread count chart that breaks down ideal thread counts for various sheet materials:

 Weave types vary from a flat plain weave to a sateen weave.
 While there’s no one answer to which weave type is best, understanding the different options can help you make an educated decision about what weave type is best for you.

 Plain combed cotton is made with the traditional 1:1 weave method.
 This type of weave is combed to remove short cotton fibers, leaving only long fibers for durable, strong fabric.
 Plain combed cotton is the most common type of weave, and although it’s more prone to collecting odors, it can easily be cleaned in a washing machine.

 Percale sheets are made with the same 1:1 weave as plain cotton sheets, but percale is only made with high-quality weave material at a thread count of 225 or more.
 Percale sheets are made of cool, breathable cotton and have a soft, crisp feel that’s great for hot sleepers.

 Because of the long-natural fibers, percale sheets feel very smooth and high-quality.
 Additionally, percale sheets boast the benefits of durability and spill resistance.
 Since percale sheets can be tossed in the washing machine, they’re an excellent choice for a high-quality feel without the work (or the sky-high price tag).